ayush-2810/Cpp-Data-Structures/README.md

   - **ith_node** : This file contains a function which prints the ith node of the linked list.

-  - deleting_i_node : This file contains a function which deleted the ith node of the linked list.
+  - deleting_i_node : This file contains a function which deletes the ith node of the linked list.